 Coffee quality is complex.
 It’s affected by many factors: the coffee species and variety, the farming and processing methods, soil quality, altitude, local climate and how it varies from year to year, storage and export conditions, roasting, brewing…

 Yet how quickly or slowly a coffee cherry develops can have a significant impact on the coffee’s flavour when brewed (not to mention how it’s roasted).
 For this reason, altitude is a valuable thing to know.
-We just need to understand in the context of the latitude and local climate.
+We just need to understand it in the context of the latitude and local climate.

 Enjoyed this?
 Check out: How Important Is The Roasting Date On Your Bag of Coffee?